 Yamaha 320 Majesty specifications in 1979 :

-Another MAJESTY driven by ANDREWS in 1980 !
+Another MAJESTY driven by ANDREWS in 1981 !
 This time the frame is rebuilt by Don GODDEN but dimentions are the same as yamaha modified frames.
-The rear frame loop over the mudguard is preserved.
+The rear frame loop over the mudguard is preserved on the 250.
 Below The 250 MAJESTY just as you could buy it in 1980/1981:

 Nine Majesty took part in the SSDT in 1980, Here is a picture taken in 1981 :